parveenkrraina/WorldBankAutomateTraining/README.md

-# WorldBankAutomateTraining
+# World Bank Power Automate Training

-Welcome to the **WorldBankAutomateTraining** repository!
+Welcome to the **World Bank Power Automate Training** repository!
 This resource is designed to guide you through hands-on automation training using Microsoft Power Automate, Dataverse, SharePoint, and related Microsoft 365 tools.
 The repository is organized to help you build practical automation skills through structured modules and labs.

 ---